microsoft/microsoft-ui-xaml-specs/active/gridsyntax/GridSyntaxSpec.md

 <!-- Use this section to provide a brief description of the feature.
-For an example, see the introduction to the PasswordBox control (http://docs.microsoft.com/windows/uwp/design/controls-and-patterns/password-box). -->
-## Overview
-A new XAML language feature that allows the initialization of collection-type properties (even if they are read-only) using element attribute syntax.
+For an example, see the introduction to the PasswordBox control (http://docs.microsoft.com/windows/uwp/design/controls-and-patterns/password-box). --> A new XAML language feature that allows the initialization of collection-type properties (including read-only properties) using element attribute syntax.
+We will also be assigning properties within Grid to make sure that this syntax works properly specifically for Grid's use cases.

-## Implementation Details
-Read-only collection-type properties will be assigned a new CreateFromString attribute.
-The CreateFromString attribute will allow them to be defined/created from a comma-delimited string.
+1. When the parser encounters an element attribute that is assigning to a collection-type property, it recognizes that initialization of a collection from a string is being requested.
+2. The parser tokenizes the attribute value (a comma-delimited string) into a series of substrings, each of which represents the initialization value of a single element of the collection
+3. The parser will perform the usual "initialize an instance of a type from a string" operation.
+4. If the type has a ContentProperty, then a new instance of the type will be created (zero-argument constructor) and the string value will be assigned to the content property (this might in turn invoke a type converter, but the details are at a lower abstraction level and so are not germane to this discussion).
+5. If the type has either a built-in type converter or a CreateFromString attribute specifying a factory method, then that will be invoked with the string value as an argument, returning a new instance of the type.

+If neither step 4 nor 5 is performed, then this is an error.

 In terms of Grid, this means that the ColumnDefinitions and RowDefinitions properties are able to be defined by providing a comma-delimited string of ColumnDefinitions (Width values) and a comma-delimited string of RowDefinitions (Height values), respectively.
-However, this feature is also applicable to other scenarios within the XAML language where collection-typed read-only properties are created (see Remarks for examples of such scenarios).

 In order to support this language feature in Grid, a mechanism is needed that allows ColumnDefinition and RowDefinition objects to be createable from their Width/Height properties, respectively.
-To achieve this, the content property of ColumnDefinition is set to the Width property, and the content property of RowDefinition is set to the Height property.
-Developers can assign a comma-delimited string of integers to the ColumnDefinitions property, and each of those integers is parsed as a Width values, creating a ColumnDefinition (and the same applies to RowDefinition with Height).
-This will be used to make the new syntax (see below) fully functional.
+To achieve this, the content property of ColumnDefinition is set to the Width property, and the content property of RowDefinition is set to the Height property.This will be used to make the new syntax (see below) fully functional.

 # Examples